Do some of your teeth have small discoloration spots? Are minor chips, cracks, or gaps in your teeth making you more susceptible to dental decay?

 Cosmetic dentistry is not just recommended for making over a smile, but can also serve an important role in helping maintain a healthy smile.
 As we age, tooth structure is weakened and can cause our teeth to become chipped and damaged.
 This will eventually reduce the tooth enamel, leaving our teeth more vulnerable to breaking and cracking.

-Porcelain veneers are able to improve many cosmetic features such as color, fractures and gaps.
-Many patients enjoy veneers because they are custom-made of high quality materials, which makes it harder to tell the difference between a veneer and a natural tooth.
+Porcelain veneers can improve many cosmetic features such as color, fractures, and gaps.
+Many patients enjoy veneers because they are custom-made of high-quality materials, which makes it harder to tell the difference between a veneer and a natural tooth.